Resiliency in Infrastructure Part 2: Facing Obstacles and Influencing Stakeholders

 Risks and hazards in the world today present themselves as environmental risks and cyber security and physical security risks.
 Environmental risks are often localized and must be evaluated and considered at local, regional, and state levels and should be managed and controlled by regional districts or state management officials.
 The data collected should be based on local environmental and geologic risks and data to establish standards for changing conditions and resiliency.

 Education seems to be the key theme when it comes to influencing change.
 Whether that is through collecting intelligent data, analyzing successes in other communities, or accurately calculating future financial gains – stakeholders can’t ignore hard facts.
-Next week we will take this theme a step further when we will discuss changing design guidance/specifications and influencing policy makers to build for resilience.
+In Part 3 we take this theme a step further in a discussion on change in design guidance/specifications and influencing policymakers to build for resilience.